kodemore/gata/README.md

 ## Dataclasses
 Dataclasses are containers and validators for data used by other classes.
-It is providing simple interface for setting/getting/validating value. `Gata` library can be used with python built-in types, which is recommended for fast prototyping and very simple validation but also provide powerful type objects that are reflecting json schema compatible types.
+It is providing simple interface for setting/getting/validating value. `Gata` library can be used with python built-in types, which is recommended for fast prototyping and very simple validation but also provide powerful type objects reflecting json schema compatible types.

 ### Dataclass example with python built-in types
 ```python